 All this brings us back to “how do we make sense of the heavy investments into these, still nascent startups?”
 And more importantly, will such heavy spends only on marketing guarantee a successful future for these young ventures?
-How much of the funding is being invested by these companies into better listening and understanding of customers?
+And, is any funding being spent on better listening and understanding of customer needs?
 Or on empathizing with problems customers are currently facing?

 The notorious, multi-billion dollar Uber for instance, has an extremely light operating model, asset-light, limited overheads, and is highly scalable.
 But has it done anything to address woman passenger safety in countries where it operates?
 Not so far.
 Even Indian taxi aggregator Meru (2 years older than Uber) had a panic button on the app long before Uber decided to put one there.
 Uber waited till after unfortunate incidents occurred, before putting a feature that was so logical and obvious.
-So, if all that funding was spent on technology and marketing, why do customers still shower so much love on services that don’t feel the same way about them?
+All that funding seemed to be spent on technology and marketing.
+Then why do customers still shower so much love on services that don’t feel the same way about them?

-Between aggressive promoters and aggressive investors, focus has gradually shifted from the customers’ best interest to the startup’s and investor’s best interest.
-Online food ordering businesses too, for example, have built strong websites and apps, and have been advertising like there’s no tomorrow.
+Between aggressive promoters and aggressive investors, focus has gradually shifted from the customers’ best interest.
+It now seems to be more about startup and investor’s best interest.
+Online food ordering businesses too, for example, have built strong websites and apps.
+And they have been advertising like there’s no tomorrow.
 But their internal processes remain shockingly primitive.
 Back in 2008, I had toyed with the idea of starting an online food ordering service, and had listed some concern areas that needed figuring out, in an effort to shape the idea better.
 While I eventually didn’t pursue it, online food ordering startups today, surprisingly still live with those same problems, despite the advancements that have happened in the interim.

-The possible risks of overvalued and over-invested startups range from VC firms going bust, to startups not being able to raise the next round of funding and/or being made redundant by other startups.
-And with every startup that shuts shop, it also affects a large number of other individuals and businesses (like logistics, etc.) that have come to serve these super-valued startups.
+The possible risks of overvalued and over-invested startups are many.
+From VC firms going bust, to startups not being able to raise the next round of funding.
+Or for that matter, those being made redundant by other startups.
+And with every startup that shuts shop, it also affects a large number of other individuals and businesses.
+Everyone from logistics businesses to small suppliers to even home businesses and employees.
+Anyone who has come to serve these super-valued startups.

 And finally, in an effort to boost entrepreneurship, India has considerably relaxed rules for listing startups in the recent past.
-But this bold step will take its time to see benefits, since there is poor liquidity in this space, and the experience in valuing these new age businesses isn’t anywhere near accurate.
+But this bold step will take its time to see benefits, especially since there is poor liquidity in this space.
+And the experience in valuing new age businesses isn’t anywhere near accurate.

-All this only means that while sky-high valuations of startups would make for interesting conversations with friends and a few rounds of beer, lack of clarity in funding and growth strategy in these heavyweight startups could be a matter of concern for these young stars of a new and emerging India.
-And India’s big startup contributions to the world would hopefully be those that are highly profitable, even more scalable, and most importantly, solely focused on delighting its customers.
+The sky-high valuations of startups would make for interesting conversations with friends and a few rounds of beer.
+However, lack of clarity in funding and growth strategy in these heavyweight startups could be a matter of concern.
+For young stars of a new and emerging India.
+And India’s big startup contributions to the world would hopefully be those that are highly profitable and scalable.
+And most importantly, solely focused on delighting its customers.

 Originally posted here: http://yourstory.com/2015/07/startup-bubble/